adasprilla/TouchPad-Gestures/README.md

 fingers.
 Gestures specified with finger count have priority over the same gesture specified without any finger count.

-Of course, 2 finger swipes and taps are already interpreted by GNOME or your DE and apps for scrolling etc.
+Of course, 2 finger swipes and taps are already interpreted by your DE and apps for scrolling etc.

 IMPORTANT: Test the program.
 Check for reported errors in your custom gestures, missing packages, etc: